anngdinh/vcontainer-helm-infra-documentation/src/helm-charts/english/writing.md

 > On the other hand, the benefits of becoming a skilled worker far outweigh the drawbacks to individuals.
 Firstly, this practice **saves significant time and financial resources for individuals**.
 Unlike academic study, vocational training is hands-on skills and could meet the requirements of the labor market in a short period.
 Secondly, this approach also provides high-paying jobs when employees have enough experience and become well-skilled workers.
 For example, in many countries like Germany or Japan, electricians and plumbers are always in high demand, and they can earn a lot of money for their work.
 >
 > In conclusion, even though there are some drawbacks to doing vocational training instead of going to university, the benefits of this practice outweigh them.
 Based on the aforementioned arguments, I completely agree with the proposed idea.

+### Many people want their country to host an international sporting event.
+Others believe that international sporting events bring more problems than benefits.
+Discuss both views and give your opinion

+> Nowadays, there is growing concern about whether a country should host an international sporting event or not.
+Although it may bring about certain negative impacts, the benefits outweigh them.
+>
+> Admittedly, the decision to host an international sporting event may cause a few different problems.
+One of them is that the cost of such events is exorbitantly expensive and requires the government to spend a large amount of investment.
+As a result, the resources spent on the others like healthcare system or education may be decreased or even not enough whenever such events take place.
+Another problem is affecting the locals' quality of life.
+This is because those who live near the stadium have to face the constant noise during the games or matches.
+Beyond that, their commutes were also impacted because the traffic volume increased dramatically when the event took place.
+>
+> On the other hand, I think we should hold events at this scope.
+Firstly, it's a chance to promote the host's culture.
+Visitors, and audiences from corners of the world can enjoy their cultural heritage and understand more about the host country.
+Beyond that, during these events, people tend to flock to the cities hosting them, creating many job opportunities for the locals.
+This is because visitors require accommodation, food, beverages, and services, which enable people in these fields to earn more money and raise their living standards.
+>
+> In conclusion, even though there are some drawbacks to hosting an international sporting event, I believe the benefits outweigh them.